freedict/fd-dictionaries/README.md

 =======================================

-The FreeDict project aims at providing free (open source) dictionary databases, to be used both by humans and machines
+The FreeDict project aims at providing free (open source) dictionary databases, to be used both by humans and machines.

-The official home is at <http://freedict.org>.
-This page details how to get and use the dictionaries.
-This document lists some resources if you want to develop and build the dictionaries yourself.
+The official home is at <http://freedict.org>, where you can find documentation for dictionary usage and development.

-Sources
+Dictionary Sources
 -------

 This repository only contains dictionaries which are *not* auto-imported, so